How to Treat Yellow Stool: Gastroenterologist Explains.

 Our content is not intended nor recommended as a substitute for medical advice by your doctor.
 Use for informational purposes only.

-To treat yellow stool, you have to identify its cause at first and then treat it accordingly.
+To treat yellow stool, you must first identify its cause and then treat it accordingly.
 Common causes of yellow stool to treat are IBS with diarrhea, fatty indigestion, gallbladder diseases, liver diseases, pancreatic diseases, medications, and bile acid diarrhea.

 Step #1: Define the cause of yellow stool.

-The first step to treat yellow stool is to define the cause of your condition.
-If you are unable to detect a cause, consult your doctor to get a diagnosis.
+The first step to treating yellow stool is to define the cause of your condition.
+If you cannot detect a cause, consult your doctor to get a diagnosis.
 After establishing a diagnosis, treat accordingly.

 1. Diarrhea (speeding up of the stool inside your intestine):